 Every brand needs to focus on building out their owned databases, but for beauty & cosmetics brands, there are a few strategies to use for maximum list growth.

 Our client, Florence by Mills, used a pre-launch full-page takeover to build anticipation and collect subscribers.
-Their opt-in had the option of email or SMS so customers could pick their preferred channel and featured a timer so they knew exactly how long until the brand would drop.
-A great example of building hype using an upcoming launch to collect high-intent subscribers, almost guaranteed to make a purchase.
-Obviously, most have already launched their brand and website, but this same strategy could be applied to new collections, seasonal products, etc. This is a huge opportunity in the beauty & cosmetics space, where product drops and FOMO are a huge driver of consumer behavior.
+Their opt-in had the option of email or SMS so customers could pick their preferred channel, and featured a timer so they knew exactly how long until the brand would drop.
+This a great example of building hype using an upcoming launch to collect high-intent subscribers, almost guaranteed to make a purchase.
+Obviously, most have already launched their brand and website, but this same strategy could be applied to new collections, seasonal products, etc. This is a huge opportunity in the beauty & cosmetics space, where product drops and FOMO are huge drivers of consumer behavior.

 Similarly, if a product is experiencing a stock out due to supply chain issues or it went viral, you can collect sign-ups to be notified when it comes back into stock.
 We recommend using a faster channel like SMS or push notifications since this is a time-sensitive message, and people will want to get theirs before it’s gone again!